genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 data \"as given\" without further normalization.

-We can now finally proceed to the actual mapping of variation in protein expression---using for the first time infinite marker maps for chromosome of all of the HXB/BXH family, and using the updated GEMMA linear mixed model mapping function in GeneNetwork.
+We can now finally proceed to the actual mapping of variation in protein expression--using for the first time infinite marker maps for chromosome of all of the HXB/BXH family, and using the updated GEMMA linear mixed model mapping function in GeneNetwork.